FRINXio/frinxio.github.io/frinx-uniconfig/user-guide/operational-procedures/uniconfig-clustering/index.md

   docker: {}
 ```

-Next, it is needed to configure UniConfig docker containers with traefik labels - UniConfig nodes are automatically
+Next, you need to configure UniConfig docker containers with Traefik labels.
-detected by Traefik container as 'uniconfig' service providers.
-There is also URI prefix '/rests', name of the
+UniConfig nodes are automatically detected by a Traefik container as `uniconfig`
+service providers.
+There is also a URI prefix (`/rests`), the name of the
-'sticky cookie' 'uniconfig_server_id' and server port number '8181' (UniConfig web server is listening to incoming
+"sticky cookie" (`uniconfig_server_id`) and the server port number (`8181`)
+where the UniConfig web server listens to incoming HTTP requests.
-HTTP requests on this port).

 ```yaml configuration of UniConfig docker container
 services: